 NOMTOC (New Orleans Most Talked of Club)

-Head to the West Bank for NOMTOC's 51st annual parade with the theme, “NOMTOC’s Passport to Happiness.”
-Throws will include items with the krewe’s logo, including cutout Jugman doubloons.
-They roll Saturday, February 22nd at 10:45 a.m.
+Head to the West Bank for NOMTOC's 52nd annual parade with the theme, “NOMTOC’s Fantasy Library.”
+This krewe has 1,020 member and 37 floats, including Sponge Bob, Shrek and Sesame Street.
+Throws will include items with the krewe’s logo, including Jugman banks and hats.
+They roll Saturday, February 18th at 10:45 a.m.

-The Krewe of Iris is the oldest all-female krewe.
-Their theme for 2022 is "Iris is on a Roll."
-The parade will feature 35 floats – all tandem and some triple tandem – including a new Captain and Officer Float, debuting this year (see sketch above).
+The Krewe of Iris is the oldest all-female krewe and, with 3,600 members, is the largest krewe in Mardi Gras history.
+Their theme for 2023 is "Iris Soars to New Heights."
+The parade will feature 35 floats – all tandem and some triple tandem – with titles like Wonder Woman, The Blue Angels, and Dragons.
+Here's your chance to see the 610 Stompers, the Krewe of Rolling Elvi and more.
 Signature throws are Iris hand-decorated sunglasses.
-The parade will start Saturday, February 26, at 11 a.m. on the Uptown route.
+The parade will start Saturday, February 18, at 11 a.m. on the Uptown route.

 Krewe of Tucks

-The theme of this comedic krewe's 53rd parade is "Tucks Razes the Bar."
-Come see floats with titles like Robin Hood, Blaine Kern Eat Your Heart Out, Funky Tucks, Brothel and more.
+The theme of this comedic krewe's 55th parade is "Tucks Can't Drive 55."
+Come see floats with titles like Ghost Busters, The Flint Mobile, and Bat Mobile.
 Catch squirting plastic toilets, toilet brushes and plungers.
-Tucks rolls Saturday, February 26 at noon on the Uptown route.
+Tucks rolls Saturday, February 18th at noon on the Uptown route.